aws-samples/mainframe-data-utilities/README.md

 * Multiple layout support
 * Load a DymamoDB table from local disk
 * Load a DymamoDB table from s3
-* Load a DymamoDB table from s3 through Lambda
 * How it works
 * LegacyReference
 * To be implemented